bozhinov/MongoDb-session-handler-for-PHP/README.md

 What I did is use the experimental-not-for-production storage engine that came with version 3.0 ("inMemoryExperiment") or "ephemeralForTest" in version 3.2
 It has been over an year now since I started using it and have not run into any bugs.
 Of course, if you can afford it, use the official solution that comes with the enterprise version of MongoDb.

-I will start working on the version for PHP 7x as soon as it is stable (both MongoDb driver and language)